artefactual/atom-docs/admin-manual/installation/linux.rst

 with the results.

-Ubuntu doesn't provide a package but you can download it directly from the `Elasticsearch site <http://www.elasticsearch.org/download/>`_.
-It's always a good idea to use the latest stable version available.
+Ubuntu doesn't provide a package but you can download it directly from the `Elasticsearch site <http://www.elasticsearch.org/download/>`_ if you are unable to download it using the method that follows.

 First, make sure that `Java <https://www.java.com/en/>`__ is installed.
 Elasticsearch is compatible with both Java 6 and Java 7 and both can be found